MattHartshorn/otp-encryption/README.md

 ./python test-cypher.py
 ```

 ## Functions

 ### Encyrpt
 **Name:** `enc`

 **Description:** Encrypts the provided plaintext using the given secret key.
+The encrypted text is written to the given output filepath.
+If encryption or reading fails, an empty output file will be written.

 **Arguments:**
 | Argument      | Description                                                            |